SciML/ModelingToolkitCourse/docs/src/lectures/lecture1.md

-# Lecture 1: Introduction to acausal modeling for physical systems with ModelingToolkit.jl
+# Introduction to acausal modeling for physical systems with ModelingToolkit.jl

 ## Background
 ### Modeling Tools Reference